-A gestational surrogate or carrier can be someone the couple knows (like a friend or relative) or may be anonymous through an agency.
+A gestational surrogate or carrier can be someone the couple knows (like a friend or relative) or may be someone arranged through an agency.
 In most cases, the surrogate or carrier is at least 21 years old and has already delivered a live, full-term baby.

 Before the procedure, medical evaluations and screenings are done, as well as counseling to make sure the surrogate or carrier is aware of the issues related to pregnancy and to the arrangement.

 For any procedure, written consent is required.
 The couple and the surrogate or carrier usually sign a contract and also have legal counsel.
 The contract specifies the rights of the donor and any financial responsibilities.

 Economic compensation for a surrogate or carrier must usually comply with state laws.
 Talk to your legal counsel for more information about these details.